marspengexdell/LLM-CREATE-TOOL/README.md

 - `POST /api/v1/workflows/save`
 - `POST /api/v1/workflow/run`

-Uploaded datasets and workflow definitions are stored under `storage/datasets/` and `storage/workflows/` respectively.
-Execution logs are written to `storage/logs/backend.log`.
+Uploaded datasets are written to per-dataset folders inside `storage/datasets/` along with a JSON metadata file.
+Workflow definitions are persisted to `storage/workflows/`, and execution logs are written to `storage/logs/backend.log`.

 ## Frontend setup